guillermooo/sublime-undocs/source/reference/build_systems.rst

 ``file_regex``
     Optional.
 Regular expression to capture error output of ``cmd``.

+``line_regex``
+    If the ``file_regex`` doesn't match on the current line, but there's a ``line_regex`` specified, and it does match the current line, then walk backwards through the buffer until a line matching the file regex is found: use these two matches to determine the file and line to go to.

 ``selector``
     Optional.
-Used when **Tools | Build System | Automatic** is set for automatic discovery based on file's scope.
+Used when **Tools | Build System | Automatic** is set to ``true``.
+    Sublime Text uses this scope selector to find the appropriate build system for the active view.

 ``working_dir``
     Optional.
 Directory to change the current directory to before running ``cmd``.